Things To Do In Whittier

 Whittier Day Tours & Attractions View All

-Lazy Otter offers offers double and single kayak rentals, and transportation to secluded areas of Prince William Sound.
-Not ready to kayak alone?
-Opt for a guided trip.
+Lazy Otter offers guided kayak tours and transportation to secluded areas of Prince William Sound.
 The calm waters have a gorgeous backdrop of the Chugach Mountains’ serrated peaks.
 Keep an eye out for the creatures that walk the shores and swim in the sea: orcas, humpback whales, sea lions, puffins, seals, sea otters, eagles, goats, and bears.

 Phillips 26 Glacier Cruise, out of Whittier, will take you to 26 different glaciers in just 5.5 hours.
 Enjoy cozy comforts on the high-speed catamaran and wander its outdoor decks as you come within 300 feet of massive tidewater glaciers.
 In addition to glaciers, the captain will be on the lookout for wildlife like otters, whales, harbor seals, and marine birds.
 The trip takes place in the afternoon, and a hot lunch is included in your tour. ...more